Pedestrians face a variety

 the desired effect.

-The interactive matrix linked at the right shows
+The interactive matrix offered here shows

-which countermeasures are appropriate
+which countermeasures are appropriate to consider

-to consider for the eight performance objectives.
-In
+for the eight performance objectives.
+In using

-that it is simply a guide.
+it is simply a guide.
 In all cases, good engineering

-judgment should be applied when making
+judgment should be applied when making decisions

-decisions about what treatment will be best for a specific
+about what treatment will be best for a specific